cozie-app/cozie-apple/README.md

 5. Select Cozie as Target and press play button in XCode.

+For more information please visit the [official documentation website](https://cozie-apple.netlify.app/docs/)

 ## Contribute

 We would love you for the contribution to our project, check the ``LICENSE`` file for more info.